Skip to content

 Further along, you can stop at the dam to explore the visitor centre and watch as fish swim through the waters.
 One of the most popular fish to see is Herman the Sturgeon, a 3-metre-long sturgeon that weighs 193 kilograms and is over 60 years old.

-Once you reach the end of the Historic Columbia River Highway, you end up in the City of The Dalles.
-Before settlers built the city, The Dalles was a major trading centre for Native Americans.
-Today, you can find murals that document the city’s long history and Native Indian heritage.
+Once you reach the end of the Historic Columbia River Highway, you will be in the City of The Dalles.
+Before settlers built the city, It was a major trading centre for Native Americans.
+Today, murals document the city’s long history and Native Indian heritage.

 For a historic trip on one of the first scenic roadways in the country, the Historic Columbia River Highway is a great place to take a road trip in the USA.